cepriy/songs_similarity_analyzer/README.md

 Run the program through this command: python3 song_analyzer.py <songfile> <song samples directory(optional)> <distance computing method(optional)>

+Be sure to run the program in cmd mode as amdinistrator!!!

 Unless you provide a directory path with song samples, a default sample directory ('songs') will be used.
 Unless you provide the method name, the euclidean metrics will be used by default.
 Alternatively, the following metrics can be applied: ‘braycurtis’, ‘canberra’, ‘chebyshev’, ‘cityblock’, ‘correlation’, ‘cosine’,